-- a.
-Regulatory Guides issued from time-to-time by the Australian Securities & Investments Commission;
+- a. regulatory Guides issued from time to time by the Australian Securities & Investments Commission;

+- b. privacy legislation;

-- b. occupational health & safety legislation;
+- c. occupational health & safety legislation;

-- c. employment related legislation;
+- d. employment related legislation;

-- d. anti-discrimination legislation; and
+- e. anti-discrimination legislation; and

-- e. taxation legislation.
+- f. taxation legislation.

-2.14 Constitutions
+2.15 Constitution

 The Constitution of the Company is a key governance document.
 The Board must ensure that it complies at all times with the provisions of the Constitution.